Johnny Never is F.K.D

 Itchycoo Park – The Small Faces hit from August 1967, written by singer Steve Marriott and bassman Ronnie Lane.
 Although not included on an album at the time it has since been included on several compilations.

-The Last Time – Mick Jagger and Keith Richards hitting their stride as song-writers with the Rolling Stones third hit single for in 1966
+The Last Time – Mick Jagger and Keith Richards hitting their stride as song-writers with the Rolling Stones third hit single in 1966